 - Individual members of Girl Scouts MAY NOT open or maintain a Girl Scout checking account.
-This arrangement does not support the council's compliance with IRS requirements. - At any time, caregivers may ask to see the troop finances, such as receipts or bank statements. - If you're taking over an existing group and becoming a signer on an existing checking account, some banks may require a letter from GSWO to remove a previous signer and add new signers. - If you are becoming a new signer on the account, you will need to complete Financing the Fun training on gsLearn and contact Customer Care to receive your GSWO bank letter.
+This arrangement does not support the council's compliance with IRS requirements. - At any time, caregivers may ask to see the troop finances such as receipts or bank statements. - If you're taking over an existing group and becoming a signer on an existing checking account, some banks may require a letter from GSWO to remove a previous signer and add new signers.